AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 #### Configuring application general settings {#configuring-application-general-settings}

-To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, click **[!UICONTROL Setup > Application Setup > General Settings]**.
+To open the Application General Settings page, in Dynamic Media Classic Global Navigation bar, click **[!UICONTROL Setup > Application Setup > General Settings.]**

    * **[!UICONTROL Servers]** - On account provisioning, Dynamic Media automatically provides the assigned servers for your company.
 These servers are used to construct URL strings for your web site and applications.
 These URL calls are specific to your account.
 Do not change any of the server names unless explicitly instructed to do so by AEM support.
    * **[!UICONTROL Overwrite Images]** - Dynamic Media does not allow two files to have the same name.
 Each item's URL ID (the filename minus the extension) must be unique.
 These options specify how replacement assets are uploaded: whether they replace the original or become duplicate.
 Duplicate assets are renamed with a “-1” (for example, chair.tif is renamed chair-1.tif).
 These options affect assets uploaded to a different folder than the original or assets with a different filename extension from the original (such as JPG, TIF, or PNG).